IgorLipovac/bioinfo-consensus/README.md

 ###**Optional:**

- - **-e** parameter stands for epsilon - expected average layout error
+ - **-e** parameter stands for epsilon - expected average layout error, we recommend epsilon of 0.05-0.1

- - **-i** stands for maximum iteration number - we recommend epsilon of 0.05-0.1 and max iteration of 10-15 for test examples given.
+ - **-i** stands for maximum iteration number - we recommend max iteration of 10-15 for smaller test examples given

- - for further explanation please see referenced paper
+ - for further explanation please see referenced paper<br/>

 -----------------------------------